dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

   *example:* a workgroup type with **Used By** set to Physician Coder (which also includes Single Path) designates a custom workgroup to be used by coders only.
     - If a CDI Specialist assigns the account to a user, the custom workgroup remains on the account
-    - If a Coder assigned the account to a a user, the custom workgroup also remains
+    - If a Coder assigned the account to a user, the custom workgroup also remains
     - If a Physician Coder (or Single Path user) assigns the account to a user, the custom workgroup is removed because it as fulfilled its intended purpose for that role.

 In other words, a role-specific Workgroup Type is only removed when the account is assigned by the role specified in the Used By field.
 Assignments performed by any other role will leave the custom workgroup intact.